DaWin: Training-free Dynamic Weight Interpolation for Robust Adaptation: Method

 After confirming a strong correlation between the entropy and X-entropy, we propose a new dynamic weight interpolation, \ours, by defining sample-wise interpolation coefficients $\lambda(x)$ as below:

 {Here}, $H$ represents the entropy over the output probability distribution of model $f(\cdot;\theta)$ given input $x$.
 The value of $\lambda(x)$ approaches 1 when model $f(\cdot;\theta_{1})$ exhibits lower entropy (greater expertise), whereas it approaches 0 if the entropy of model $f(\cdot;\theta_{1})$ becomes higher.
 Figure \ref{fig:dawin_overview} illustrates the overall framework.
 Intuitively, this approach is analogous to classifier selection methods \citep{GIACINTO20011879, KO20081718}, which aims to dynamically select suitable classifier(s) given a test sample.
 However, \ours differs in terms of its motivation, expertise metric, and goal as we pursue finding the interpolation coefficients that may induce better performance compared with the best model selection method (See Table \ref{tab:dynamic_clf_sel}).
 We further discuss the connection between \ours and the selection-based method in Sec. \ref{sec:discussion}.
 Note that our sample-wise expertise estimations \textbf{do not require any hyperparameters} for computing interpolation coefficients.
 This eliminates the need for intensive hyperparameter tuning often required in prior works \citep{wortsman2022robust,ilharco2023editing} to achieve the best result.
-Meanwhile, if we assume access to all test samples simultaneously, we can refine the coefficient computation by introducing per-domain expertise offset terms (please see Appendix \ref{appendix:sec:algo}).
-We use this offset adjustment by default, which brings consistent improvements.
+Meanwhile, if we assume access to all test samples simultaneously, we can refine some unstable coefficient estimations by introducing per-domain expertise offsets.
+We use this offset adjustment by default (Sec. \ref{appendix:sec:algo}).
+Besides, to bypass using overconfident output \citep{guo2017calibration} during expertise estimation, we conduct the temperature scaling on ID validation set.

 \textbf{Sample-wise entropy valley hypothesis}.
-One of the most popular hypotheses that explain the success of weight interpolations is \textit{linear mode connectivity} (LMC; \citet{frankle2020linear}), which ensures that interpolated models are also laid on good solution space as well as low-loss converged individual models.
-Although entropy is a concave function that denies the LMC in nature, we believe that a similar statement can be claimed, which we refer to \textit{sample-wise entropy valley} as follows: \begin{enumerate}[i)]
+One of the most popular hypotheses that explains the success of weight interpolations is \textit{linear mode connectivity} (LMC; \citet{frankle2020linear}), which ensures that interpolated models are also laid on good solution space as well as low-loss converged individual models.
+Although entropy is a concave function for the probability density, we believe that a similar statement can be claimed, which we refer to \textit{sample-wise entropy valley} as follows: \begin{enumerate}[i)]

 \item There exists $\lambda$ such that $\mathbb{E}_{x}[H(f(x;\lambda \theta_{0}+(1-\lambda)\theta_{1})]\leq\min\{\mathbb{E}_{x}[H(f(x;\theta_{0}))],\mathbb{E}_{x}[H(f(x;\theta_{1}))]\}$. \item Given $\lambda$ obeyed to (i) and evidence of sample-wise linear feature connectivity \citep{zhou2023going}, there also exists $\lambda(x)$ such that $\mathbb{E}_{x}[H(f(x;\lambda(x) \theta_{0}+(1-\lambda(x))\theta_{1})] \leq \mathbb{E}_{x}[H(f(x;\lambda \theta_{0}+(1-\lambda)\theta_{1})]$.